 Arrays with string-level inverters can use optimizers that detect partial shading of a string of modules.
-These can exclude shaded modules from the string (see Shading of solar arrays sidebar, below).
-While this ensures non-shaded modules operate at maximum efficiency, it excludes power output from only partially-shaded modules.
+These can exclude shaded modules from the string.
+While this ensures non-shaded modules operate at maximum efficiency, it excludes power output from only partially shaded modules.
 An alternative solution is to install one MPP optimizer per module in a string.
-This way each module operates at maximum power regardless of other modules in the same string13.
+This way each module operates at maximum power regardless of other modules in the same string11